sbslee/pypgx/docs/cli.rst

                                           depth-of-coverage bams [bams ...]

    Prepare a depth of coverage file for all target genes with SV from BAM files.

+   To save computing resources, this method will count read depth only for target genes whose at least one star allele is defined by structural variation.
+Therefore, read depth will not be computed for target genes that have star alleles defined only by SNVs/indels (e.g. CYP3A5).

    Positional arguments:
      depth-of-coverage  Output archive file with the semantic type